Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Physical background and mathematical formulation

-The analysis in the remainder of the paper relies only the mixed Gibbs ensemble \eqref{Gibbs2}, and not on any dynamics.
-Hence, in the remainder of the paper, we fix an arbitrary location in space and time $(x,t)$, and analyze corresponding the microstates $\uL(x,t)$ sampled from \eqref{Gibbs2}.
+The analysis in this paper relies only on the mixed Gibbs ensemble \eqref{Gibbs2}, and not on any dynamics.
+Hence, in the remainder of the paper, we fix an arbitrary location in space $\xc$ and time $t$, and analyze the corresponding microstates $\uL(\xc,t)$ sampled from \eqref{Gibbs2}.
+We first establish a simple Lemma that will be helpful in the analysis: \begin{lemma}[Spatiotemporal Independence] Microstate statistics of $\uL(\xc, t)$ corresponding to measure \eqref{Gibbs2} are independent of location $\xc$ and time $t$. \end{lemma} \begin{proof}[{\bf Proof}] The temporal independence is trivial since the Hamiltonian \eqref{TKdVHam} is independent of time.
+Spatial independence follows from the fact that translation of the periodic function $\uL(\xc,t)$ in $\xc$ preserves both components $\Htwo$ and $\Hthree$, given in Eq.~\eqref{H3H2}, and therefore preserves the Hamiltionian that is defined in Eq.~\eqref{TKdVHam} and used in the Gibbs measure \eqref{Gibbs2}. \end{proof}